-Giving Feedback – 3 Models for Giving Effective Feedback
+Giving Feedback: 3 Models for Giving Effective Feedback

 This feedback tool consists of three components:

-From this, the learner then has the chance to reflect on the situation and their behaviour and discuss with you strategies for improvement (Mind 0Tools 2017).
+The situation, behaviour, impact tool offers the learner a chance to reflect on the situation from another perspective, and an opportunity to discuss with you strategies for improvement (Mind Tools 2017).

 Pendleton’s model of feedback helps make the learning experience constructive by:

 Areas of improvement are first identified by the learner and then followed up with a discussion about strategies to improve their performance (Chowdhury & Kalu 2004).

 Any of the above models can be used to deliver feedback, however, to be effective, the feedback must display certain characteristics.

 (Matua et al. 2014; Rose & Best 2005)

 Effective feedback that is clear, focused and given regularly, even when it is negative in nature, often will still allow the individual to be comfortable with the person giving the feedback, providing it displays these characteristics.

 Feedback should also mention specific strategies the individual can use to improve their learning and performance, and also guide their next steps (Matua et al. 2014).